starsimhub/styleguide/README.rst

 **Difference**: Always use (at least) one extra blank line between levels as within a level.

 **Reason**: Google's recommendation (two blank lines between functions or classes, one blank line between methods) is appropriate for small-to-medium classes and methods.
-However, for large methods (e.g. >50 lines) with multiple blank lines within them, using only a single blank line can mark it hard to tell where one method stops and the next one starts.
+However, for large methods (e.g. >50 lines) with multiple blank lines within them, using only a single blank line can make it hard to tell where one method stops and the next one starts.
 Thus, for a method that contains blank lines within itself, use *two* blank lines between methods (and then do that consistently for the rest of the class).
 For separating large classes/functions (>500 lines), or classes whose methods are separated by two blank lines, separating them by three blank lines is preferable.

 While not explicitly covered by the Google style guide, ``return`` statements should be used at the end of each function and method, even if that block returns ``None`` (in which case use ``return``, not ``return None``).
 This helps delimit larger methods/functions.
 However, always ask whether a function/method *should* return ``None``.
 Following the pandas convention, many Covasim methods return ``self``, which is what enables "chaining" patterns such as ``cv.Sim().run().plot()``.